 So, You Want to Quit Trading?
 (Try These 6 Steps First!)

 Have you ever felt like you want to quit trading?
 Maybe you’ve been trading for months or even years, and you’re still not achieving the results you would like.
 The fact is any trader that is now successful thought about giving up many many times!
-Speaking for myself, I wanted to quit many times.
-This is especially true when all of your well-meaning family and friends keep telling you to “quit, and get a real job.”
-If you’re learning to trade I’m sure you can relate.
+If you’re learning to trade I’m sure you can no doubt relate.

 About 11-12 years ago, when I was still in the process of learning to trade, there was 1 blow up that really stands out still to this day.
 I had around $2,000 in my trading account at the time, and I was trying a new trading system.
 During that week I took the $2,000 account and turned it into over $15,000!
 As you can imagine I was elated…or I guess I should say I was elated until the market opened the following Sunday.